Old Mellifont Abbey, Tullyallen, Co Louth

 What to See & Do

-• Visitor Centre – Inside, a permanent exhibition displays fine examples of medieval masonry, a scale model of the abbey at its zenith, and audio‑guided stories of the monks, kings and battles that passed through the site.
+• Visitor Centre – Exhibits on medieval masonry, a scale model of the abbey at its height, audio‑guided stories and a small gift shop.

-• Nearby Attractions – The abbey’s location makes it easy to combine a visit with the Battle of the Boyne Visitor Centre (12 min drive), the World Heritage site of Brú na Bóinne (15 min), and the historic town of Drogheda.
+• Nearby attractions – The Battle of the Boyne Visitor Centre (≈ 4 km), the World Heritage site of Brú na Bóinne (≈ 6 km), Hill of Tara (≈ 20 km) and the historic town of Drogheda are all easy day‑trip extensions.

 Practical Information